satrianovian20/Offline-ai-chat-coding-gui/README.md

 - Bisa jalan di PC rakyat tanpa cloud, API key, atau langganan

 ## 🇬🇧 English
 ⚠️ This repository is a monorepo containing multiple offline AI applications implemented across different Python frameworks and platforms.
+This monorepo serves as both an experimental lab and an archive of offline AI GUI projects at various stages of development.
 Focused on:

 - Offline-first AI